 Spacelift uses Stacks, which can represent a project or an entire environment.
 Stacks support dependencies, policies, and integrations, and they can be connected to flow changes across your setup.
 This makes managing complex infrastructure more seamless.

-Read more: Terraform Cloud / Enterprise Workspaces vs. Spacelift Stacks
+Read more here: Terraform Cloud / Enterprise Workspaces vs. Spacelift Stacks or watch the video below:

 On the workflow side, Terraform Cloud is built around Terraform.
 It provides a straightforward path for plans, applies, and state management, but only within HashiCorp’s ecosystem.
 Terragrunt is not supported natively by HCP Terraform runners (they run Terraform CLI only).
 If you rely on Pulumi, CloudFormation, or Kubernetes, you may find it limiting.